 The Ultimate Parent has made deferred stock awards pursuant to several equity-based compensation plans.
 The plans provide for the deferral of a portion of certain key employees' discretionary compensation with awards made in the form of restricted common stock or in the right to receive unrestricted shares of common stock in the future ("restricted stock units" or "RSUs").
 Awards under these plans are generally subject to vesting over time contingent upon continued employment and to restrictions on sale, transfer or assignment until the end of a specified period, generally two to five years from date of grant.
 All or a portion of an award may be canceled if employment is terminated before the end of the relevant restriction period.
 All or a portion of a vested award also may be canceled in certain limited situations, including termination for cause during the relevant restriction period.
 Recipients of deferred stock awards generally have voting rights and receive dividend equivalents.
-The Ultimate Parent determines the fair value of restricted stock units (including RSUs with non-market performance conditions) based on the grant date fair value of its common stock, measured as the volume-weighted average price on the date of grant.
-RSUs with market-based conditions are valued using a Monte Carlo valuation model.
+The Ultimate Parent determines the fair value of restricted stock units based on the grant date fair value of its common stock, measured as the volume-weighted average price on the date of grant.

-In 2010, the Ultimate Parent granted performance-based stock units ("PSUs") to senior executives.
-These PSUs will vest and convert to shares of common stock in 2013 only if the Ultimate Parent satisfies predetermined performance and market goals over the three-year performance period which began on January 1, 2010 and ends on December 31, 2012.
-Performance-based stock unit awards have vesting, restriction and cancellation provisions that are generally similar to those in the Ultimate Parent's other deferred stock awards.
+In 2011, the Ultimate Parent granted performance-based stock units ("PSUs") to senior executives.
+PSUs with non-market performance conditions are valued based on the grant date fair value of the Ultimate Parent's common stock, measured as the volume-weighted average price on the date of grant.
+PSUs with market-based conditions are valued using a Monte Carlo valuation model.
+These PSUs will vest and convert to shares of common stock in 2014 only if the Ultimate Parent satisfies predetermined performance and market goals over the three-year performance period that began on January 1, 2011 and ends on December 31, 2013.
+PSU awards have vesting, restriction and cancellation provisions that are generally similar to those in the Ultimate Parent's other deferred stock awards.